zhijun-gu/sublime-evernote/README.md

 # Main Features

- * Send a note to Evernote: converts the markdown document in the current view into rich text and sends it to your Evernote.
+ * **Send a note to Evernote:** converts the markdown document in the current view into rich text and sends it to your Evernote.
 You will be able to choose a title, tags and the notebook where to store it.
- * Open a note from Evernote: shows panels to choose a note from a notebook, converts it to markdown and presents it in a view.
+ * **Open a note from Evernote**: shows panels to choose a note from a notebook, converts it to markdown and presents it in a view.
- * Update note: when editing the markdown of an opened note you can save it back to Evernote (again in rich text).
+ * **Update note**: when editing the markdown of an opened note you can save it back to Evernote (again in rich text).

 # Installation